swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 OPTIONS:
-  --global    Apply settings to all projects for this user --scope     Associate the registry with a given scope
+  --global    Apply settings to all projects for this user --scope     Associate the registry with a given scope --login     Specify a user name for the remote machine --password  Supply a password for the remote machine
 ```

 Running the `package-registry set` subcommand